How to Collimate Binoculars

 Key Terminology

-Before we dive into the instructions, we need to clarify some terms.
+Before we dive into the instructions, we need to clarify some terms with professional advice.
 There are a surprising number of different parts in binoculars.
 It wouldn’t do to start fiddling with the wrong parts.

 Barrel – Binoculars have two barrels.
 As you may have guessed, these are the two long tubes that make up the main part of the binoculars.